Jump to content

 until

-This popular training day covers the must do’s and the grey areas around the statutory Duty of Candour, with a strong emphasis on going beyond mere compliance and delivering the duty of candour in a meaningful way for patients and families and for the staff involved and the organisation.
+This popular training day covers the must-dos and the grey areas around the statutory Duty of Candour, with a strong emphasis on going beyond mere compliance and delivering the duty of candour in a meaningful way for patients and families and for the staff involved and the organisation.
 It has been updated to directly support the successful implementation of the PSIRF guidance and the ‘Harmed Patient Pathway’.
 The training is delivered by Peter Walsh, the ex-Chief Executive of AvMA, who is well known for his pioneering work on the Duty of Candour, and Carolyn Cleveland, who specialises in training professionals in dealing with difficult emotions and conversations and doing so with empathy, understanding perspectives.
-Prices £245 (plus vat) per person Discounted rate for bookings of 3 or more: £220 (plus vat) per person Book a place Watch introductory video about the course
+Prices: £245 (plus vat) per person.
+Discounted rate for bookings of 3 or more: £220 (plus vat) per person AvMA is offering a 10% discount for delegates referred via the hub.
+Use code: DoC-Hub-10 Register for the training Training can also be delivered in-house at your organisation, either in person or online.
+Please enquire for details by emailing [email protected]

 23. Content Article